na-na-hi/renget/archive/cpu-lora.md

 - 2023-09-06
   - Updated for changes in llama.cpp, up to commit xaedes:0c2c9c7.
   - Added llama.cpp update instructions.
-  - Added a section for problematic models
+  - Added a section for problematic models.
-  -
+  - Tons of fixes, cleanup, and formatting.